Welcome to today’s post.

 Declarative authorization allows authorization of resources to be checked before a controller action method is accessed.
 The implementation of the authorization rule can be built around policies and requirements, which when satisfied, allow access to the resource.

-In a previous post we discussed imperative authorization, which allows authorization of resources to be embedded as code within the logic of controllers or views to allow more fine-grained access to the controller resource.
-With imperative authorization we can use the IAuthorizationService and execute a custom authorization method.
+Imperative authorization allows authorization of resources to be embedded as code within the logic of controllers or views to allow more fine-grained access to the controller resource.
+With imperative authorisation we can use the IAuthorizationService and execute a custom authorization method.

 Authorization policies consist of one or many requirements.
 The requirements can consist of CRUD requirements, or rule-based requirements, such as user age-based, or financial based restriction.

-Let us look at an example of declarative policy-based authorization.
+In this post, we will look at an example of how to use declarative policy-based authorization.

 namespace BookLoan.Authorization